cgreenhalgh/opensharingtoolkit-kiosk/kioskapp/README.md

 ### Install a custom soft key application

 For your own sanity, before hiding the standard soft keys, you might want to install a different one that you can at least turn on/off.

-E.g. "Handy Soft Keys" from google play.
-This is more discrete than the standard soft keys but means you can still use the device.
+Kiosk app now includes its own based softkeys for home/back, although they are barely visible when enabled (deliberately) at the top-left and bottom-right of the screen.

 ### Hide soft keys